 Track 5: Superconductivity

-Superconductivity is a phenomenon that typically occurs at very low temperatures, in which some metals have zero electrical resistance and, so very strong magnetic fields are resulted.
+Superconductivity is a phenomenon that typically occurs at very low temperatures, in which some metals have zero electrical resistance, so very strong magnetic fields result.
 Superconductivity has numerous real-world applications, such as Magnetic Resonance Imaging (MRI).
-However, its hands-on applications have been limited by the disbursement required to cool material to very low temperatures which have been vital to reach superconductive states.
+However, its hands-on applications have been limited by the disbursement required to cool material to very low temperatures which have been vital to reaching superconductive states.

 Track 6: Magnetic Storage

 Magnetic storage or magnetic recording is the storing of data on a magnetized medium.
 Magnetic storage uses many forms of magnetisation in a magnetisable material to store data and is a form of non-volatile memory.
 The information is retrieved using one or more read/write heads.
 Magnetic storage media, mainly hard disks, are broadly used to store computer data along with audio and video signals.
 Floppy disks, magnetic recording tape, and magnetic stripes on credit cards are the other examples of magnetic storage media.

 Electromagnetic (EM) radiation contains electromagnetic waves, which are synchronized oscillations of electric and magnetic fields.
 Electromagnetic waves of different frequencies are named by different names meanwhile they have different sources and effects on matter.
 X-rays, Radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, and gamma rays are examples of Electromagnetic waves.
 Electromagnetic waves are produced by electrically charged particles undergoing acceleration, and these waves can subsequently interact with other charged particles.
 These waves transmit momentum, energy, and angular momentum away from their source particle and can impart those amounts to matter with which they interact.